the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 Many people with lived experience may not have a lot of experience, or had the opportunity to develop skills in public speaking or rhetoric and can therefore be at a greater risk of getting left out of conversation.

 Just inviting people with lived experience to your event is not sufficient if they are not supported and actively welcomed to engage in your event's content.

+The burden to participate, and to find pathways to engage should be the sole responsibility of attendees those with lived experience, but should be carried by the facilitators and event organizers.

+Consider if your moderators and facilitators would benefit from support and training on neurodiversity and barriers to participation that can be delivered before the event.

 Although it is becoming more common for people with lived experience to become self-advocates and receive training in public speaking, it is important for researchers and event organizers to consider, and make use of, moderators and session facilitators in order to uphold inclusive and equitable engagement practices.